astep-aau/aSTEP-frontend/docs/src/content/docs/cross-group/frontend.md

 The purpose of the shared trajectory group frontend is to provide a baseline for the frontend that will be developed by each individual group.
 It was developed by group 3 but mutually agreed upon.
 Each individual group will have their own frontend implementation developed based on this, including their own backend communication logic.

 The shared frontend provides an intuitive user interface for travel time estimation in Harbin, China.
 The application allows users to input origin and destination coordinates, select a departure time, choose a model version, and view estimated travel time and distance along with a visual route on an interactive map.
 The frontend handles input validation, real-time feedback, and data visualization as a baseline that each group can extend.
-The purpose of the shared trajectory group frontend is to provide a baseline for the frontend that will be developed by each individual group.
-It was developed by group 3 but mutually agreed upon.
-Each individual group will have their own frontend implementation developed based on this, including their own backend communication logic.

-The shared frontend provides an intuitive user interface for travel time estimation in Harbin, China.
-The application allows users to input origin and destination coordinates, select a departure time, choose a model version, and view estimated travel time and distance along with a visual route on an interactive map.
-The frontend handles input validation, real-time feedback, and data visualization as a baseline that each group can extend.

 ## Explanation
-The frontend is built with Next.js 14, React, TypeScript, and Leaflet for map visualization.
-It follows a component-based architecture where the main page component (`page.tsx`) orchestrates state management and business logic, while specialized child components handle specific concerns like input forms, map visualization, and results display.
 The frontend is built with Next.js 14, React, TypeScript, and Leaflet for map visualization.
 It follows a component-based architecture where the main page component (`page.tsx`) orchestrates state management and business logic, while specialized child components handle specific concerns like input forms, map visualization, and results display.

 ## Architecture Overview